-I can honestly say that I don’t walk around with any fear and I know that most women can’t say the same.
+I can honestly say that with just a tactical pen, I can disarm any attacker.
+I don’t walk around with any fear and I know that most women can’t say the same.
 So what are you waiting for?
 Train, prepare, and empower yourself with the skills necessary to save your life.

 6. I have made great and trusted friends through an inclusive and supportive Jiu-Jitsu network.